Niaratho/kafka-workshop/01_quickstart/README.md

 7. Start another console consumer and check its output

-8. Send some more messages and check all consumers
+8. Send some more messages and check the consumer

 9. Revive the killed broker
    - Check the logging output of all brokers

-10. Send some more messages and check all consumers
+10. Send some more messages and check the consumer

 ## Level 1.3 - Working with consumer groups